Most event professionals agree that a virtual conference or event holds distinct advantages over an in-person event.

 - Tech support.

-Technical producers ensure that the AV equipment, internet connectivity, virtual event platform, and any integrated technology are up to par and running smoothly.
+Technical producers ensure that the AV equipment, internet connectivity, virtual event platform, and any integrated technology are up to par and running smoothly for your virtual conference.

 - Video editing.